rielicat/showpic/README.md

     npm install -g pnpm@^6.3.0
 pnpm downloads packages and stores it in a local package container folder, then create symbolic links between projects in order to save space.

+How to start:

+1) Clone Repository
+2) Run `pnpm i`
+3) Rename firebase.config-template.json to firebase.config.json
+4) Replace values in firebase.config.json to your Firebase's config data.

 #### Scripts:
 ###### Compile styles for tailwind and start local instance
     pnpm start